 Tired of running along roads?
 Then try the delights of trail running in the Forest.
 The terrain is generally flat with broad tracks between the coppices.
 You can extend your run by venturing onto the Flitch Way at the northern end of the Forest.
 Lucky runners may spot fallow deer.

-This summer we will be hosting three events:
+In summer 2018 we will be hosting three events:

-- 5 and 10 m runs organised by Bishops Stortford Running Club, on Sun 2 Jul; and
+- 5 and 10 mile runs organised by Bishops Stortford Running Club, on Sun 1 Jul; and

 Entry for each event is via the organisers website.